 Information is power - and spatial information lies at the heart of surveying, mapping and planning.
-Knowing the location of land, infrastructure and natural resource assets are is particularly critical during times of disaster and significant change.
+Knowing the location of land, infrastructure and natural resource assets are particularly critical during times of disaster and significant change.

 Having accurate, reliable and backed-up information underpinning decision-making – whether spatial planning, disaster response, community engagement or forward planning – is an essential tool for all levels of government.
 Freely accessible information further underpins transparency and facilitates government and private sector innovation.

 LEI assists private, public and non-government organisations to design reliable, accessible and fit for purpose survey processes and geographical information collection, and sustainable processes for providing, sharing and maintaining resultant datasets to government agencies responsible for land administration, land use planning and environmental management.
 We understand the need to consider demand-driven survey accuracies using efficient cadastral surveying and mapping techniques (including data and document storage).
 We further recognise the substantial role that community enumerators, crowd-sourcing and automated data collection can play, now and in the future, particularly to address the significant secure tenure gap that exists.
 Both formal, technically-led survey practices and less formal, community-integrated approaches are essential to establishing a well-functioning land administration system.